-16. Product Stewardship: Metro supports efforts to minimize the-health, safety, environmental, economic and social risks associated with consumer products and packaging throughout all lifecycle stages of a product's life cycle and its packaging, and believes that the producer of the product has the greatest ability, and therefore the greatest responsibility, to minimize those adverse impacts.
-Product stewardship is an approach to environmental management providing that whoever designs, produces, sells or uses a product takes responsibility for minimizing the product's environmental impact throughout all stages of the product's life cycle.
-This is a market-based approach whereby the life-cycle costs of a product are internalized into its price rather than being forced onto the general public.
-This approach also provides an incentive for manufacturers to design and produce their goods in a way that minimizes lifecycle management costs.
-Accordingly, Metro supports legislation to establish product stewardship programs for products where such an approach is feasible and appropriate.
+- 16. Life cycle approach: Metro supports efforts to minimize the health, safety, environmental, economic and social impacts associated with consumer products and packaging throughout all stages of a product's life cycle, beginning with resource extraction and continuing through design, manufacturing, consumption and disposal. - 17.
+Product Stewardship/Producer Responsibility: Metro supports legislation providing that whoever designs, produces, sells or uses a product bears responsibility for minimizing the product's environmental impact throughout all stages of the product's life cycle.
+Under this market-based approach, the life-cycle costs of a product are internalized into its price rather than being forced onto the general public.
+This approach also provides an incentive for manufacturers to design and produce their goods in a way that minimizes waste, environmental impact and management costs.